How To Spot a Dog Eye Infection—and What To Do if Your Pup Has One

 There are two primary categories: ulcerative and non-ulcerative.

-• Ulcerative keratitis involves some type of trauma to the This could be caused by a cut or scrape.
+• Ulcerative keratitis involves some type of trauma to the cornea.
+This could be caused by a cut or scrape.

-• Non-ulcerative keratitis is an inflammatory process with several possible causes, including bacterial, fungal or viral infections, irritants or underlying autoimmune diseases.
+• Non-ulcerative keratitis is an inflammatory process with several possible causes, including bacterial, fungal or viral infections, irritants, or underlying autoimmune diseases.

 Causes of Dog Eye Infections